-Jeb Bush wants to repair relations with U.S. allies, hits Obama’s ideology
+Jeb Bush pushes to repair U.S. relations with allies

 Mackinac Island — Former Florida Gov. Jeb Bush used his Friday prime-time speech to influential Michigan Republicans to push for a culture change in Washington and repairing America’s relations with its allies abroad and to the north.

 Bush was the first GOP presidential hopeful to address the Michigan Republican Party’s biennial leadership conference of more than 2,200 party leaders, donors and activists gathered this weekend at the Grand Hotel.

 Bush said President Barack Obama’s foreign and domestic policies have led to a less secure world and hindered relations with Israel and Canada, America’s closest trading partner that also borders Michigan.